Understanding Deep Representation Learning via Layerwise Feature Compression and Discrimination: Main Results

 (ii) {\em $\delta$-Balancedness:} There exists a constant $\delta > 0$ such that

 (iii) {\em $\varepsilon$-Approximate low-rank weights:} There exist positive constants $\varepsilon \in (0,1)$ and $\rho \in [0,\varepsilon)$ such that for all $l \in [L-1]$,

-\end{assum} We defer the discussion on \Cref{AS:2} to \Cref{subsec:discuss}, where we provide both theoretical and empirical evidence to support it.
-Building upon the above assumptions, we now present our main theorem concerning hierarchical representations in terms of feature compression and discrimination.
+\end{assum} We defer the discussion of Assumption~\ref{AS:2} to \Cref{subsec:discuss}, where we provide both theoretical and empirical evidence in support of it.
+It is worth noting that Assumption~\ref{AS:2} serves as an initial framework for understanding progressive feature behavior and can be relaxed to more general conditions.
+For example, a follow-up work \cite[Theorem 3.1]{jacot2025wide} proves related but narrower results under weakened versions of the conditions in Assumption \ref{AS:2} (e.g., \eqref{eq:bala} holds only approximately).
+Building upon the above assumptions, we now present our main theorem on hierarchical representations in terms of feature compression and discrimination.